-3.3.9 Socioeconomics, Environmental Justice, and Children's Environmental Health and Safety Risks
+3.3.10 Socioeconomics, Environmental Justice, and Children's Environmental Health and Safety Risks

 According to FAA Order 5050.4B and FAA Order 1050.1F and as discussed in the Environmental Desk Reference for Airport Actions, the FAA must evaluate proposed airport development actions to determine if they would cause social impacts.
 This evaluation should consider socioeconomic effects, effects on health and safety risks to children, and an assessment of the potential to cause disproportionate and adverse effects on low-income or minority populations.
-FAA guidance, which implements Executive Order 12898, Federal Actions to Address Environmental Justice in Minority and Low-Income Populations, requires all Federal agencies to identify and address disproportionate and adverse human health or environmental effects of their programs, policies, and activities on minority and low-income populations.
-For this analysis, the thresholds for defining environmental justice populations46 are as follows:
+Executive Order 12898, Federal Actions to Address Environmental Justice in Minority and Low-Income Populations, requires all Federal agencies to identify and address disproportionate and adverse human health or environmental effects of their programs, policies, and activities on minority and low-income populations.
+DOT Order 5610.2C describes policy to consider environmental justice principles in DOT programs, policies, and activities, and FAA adheres to these requirements.
+For this analysis, the thresholds for defining environmental justice populations54 are as follows: